 Steelhead are one of America’s most popular game fish.
-They taste delicious, can grow very large and are fierce fighters on the rod.
+They taste delicious, can grow to very respectable sizes, and are fierce fighters on the rod.

 Many anglers target them during the spawning season when thousands and thousands of them migrate upstream to reach their spawning grounds.
 But when exactly do steelhead spawn?

 Most steelhead in the US spawn sometime between January and April in water temperatures of about 40 to 50ºF.
-They prefer shallow water of up to 4 feet and build their nests on gravel or cobble beds.
+They prefer shallow water of 1 to 4 feet and most commonly build their nests on gravel or cobble beds.

-If you want to learn everything there is to know about the steelhead spawn and find out where you can find spawning steelhead and if you can catch them during their spawning season, all you have to do is keep reading!
+If you want to learn everything there is to know about the steelhead spawn and if and where you can catch them during the spawning season, all you have to do is keep reading!

 What Time of Year Do Steelhead Spawn?